iantearle/Typogrify-for-Expanse-CMS/readme.txt

 # Install
 ----------------------------------------------
-IN WORDPRESS:
+IN EXPANSE:
-    Works for sure on WP 2.0+ (probably 1.5 too, but I haven't tested) Just copy the php-typogrify folder into 'wp-content/plugins/' then enable it in the admin menu.
+    Works for sure on Expanse 1.4
+    Just copy the php-typogrify folder into 'expanse/plugins/' then enable it in the admin plugins menu.

-OTHER:
-    Just include() or require() php-typogrify.php in in your PHP code.
-    See usage below for more info.

 # Usage
 ----------------------------------------------
-IN WORDPRESS:
+IN EXPANSE:
     php-typogrify works automagically, so you usually won't need to do anything more than enable the plugin.